Who is the Jackson county Library Foundation?

 Both groups work to enrich with library for the betterment of our Jackson County Libraries.

-Each Jackson County Library has its own Friends club.
-The Friends are a volunteer-run, membership-based organization that help support their branch library.
+Each Jackson County Library has its own Friends group.
+The Friends are a volunteer-run, membership-based organization that help support their local branch library.
 They enhance programs, like Summer Reading, and provide additional funds for programming and materials beyond those supplied by the Jackson County Libraries.
 Annual membership dues and the sale of donated books are the primary sources of revenue for the Friends of the Library.

 The Foundation focuses on fundraising through bequests, donations and grants.
 Our funds are used for larger expenses such as capital improvements, special collections, special grants, etc.